 The Eagle Ski Club website and Yearbook say “For most tours you need to be reasonably fit and a good intermediate skier”.
 The Tour Gradings (E1 – E5) are meant to give some guide to the level of effort required, but these also take into account several other factors, so many people still seek further guidance as to the level of fitness required as well as ability in skinning and uphill kick-turns.
 It must be borne in mind that especially on lower grade tours it may be possible to travel on many days without the need to make use of excessive kick-turns; this is something that the leader of a specific tour could advise on.

 To give you some idea of what you might expect, on an E1 tour you will normally be based in the valley.
 This often means that you need to gain quite a lot of height to reach any peaks and thus you will need to be reasonably confident in uphill skills such as kick-turning on slopes of moderate steepness (less than 30°), but on the other hand packs will be light and you may be able to use some mechanical assistance – check the tour description carefully.
 It may also be possible for you to do a short day or to skip a day altogether if you need a rest.
 Most groups will climb for 3 - 4 hours at 250 – 300 metres an hour – the equivalent of a good brisk walk in the hills.
-Some E1 tours specifically cater for tourers who want a gentler pace, but others are training courses or short breaks where the younger attendees may be quite fit and keen – again, check with the tour leader what is expected.
+Some E1 tours specifically cater for tourers who want a gentler pace, but others are training courses or short breaks where group members may be quite fit and keen – again, check with the tour leader what is expected.

 E2 tours are the backbone of the Club’s activity: when staying in mountain huts, there are often many worthwhile peaks within 1000 – 1200 metres above the hut.
 Your pack is likely to weigh around 10 - 12 kg, although sometimes leaders arrange that you do the longer climbs on days when you are staying two nights in a hut, so that you can have a lighter pack on those days.
 When moving from hut to hut, again a climbing speed of 250 metres an hour is the benchmark, but remember that you now have a heavier pack, and it may be very important to reach your destination in the guide-book time for safety reasons.
 Your execution of any kick turns needs to be fluent and consistent, even on slopes of around 30°or you may risk slowing the party down.
 You need to be confident that you could walk in the hills all day for several days in a row with the equivalent of four or five 2-litre bottles of water in your pack.

 The E4 designation is mostly a measure of commitment and independence – you will be fully self-sufficient, so your pack or pulk may be very heavy, particularly at the start of the tour.
 You need to discuss with the tour leader the range of conditions you might expect, and the expectations of the rest of the group; in most cases a high level of fitness and endurance is expected.